 The Rt.
-Rev. James R. Mathes is the Associate Dean of Students and Director of Contextual Ministry.
+Rev. James R. Mathes is the Associate Dean of Chapel.
 He joined the VTS faculty in 2017.
 His areas of expertise are congregational development and clergy mentoring.
 He teaches courses on Theory and Practice of Ministry.
 Before coming to VTS, he was the Bishop of the Episcopal Diocese of San Diego.

 Before coming to VTS as a student, Mathes worked in educational development where he helped raise money for his high school alma mater, The Webb School, and directed a successful campaign for St. Andrew's-Sewanee, an Episcopal school in Sewanee, Tennessee.

 On March 22, 1992, he was ordained a priest at All Saints' Episcopal Church, Belmont, Massachusetts.

 His passion for education and personal growth transferred to a passion for parish life when he became rector of The Episcopal Church of St. James the Less in Northfield, Illinois.
 During his seven years there, church attendance doubled, school participation tripled, and the congregation founded a community outreach program for the elderly and disabled.

 In 2001, Bishop Mathes was named canon to the ordinary for the Diocese of Chicago, where he directed the Department of Deployment and Congregational Development.
 He secured a grant from the Lilly Endowment to establish a clergy mentoring program.
 He also helped guide 130 congregations through a strategic planning process.